 That's not the topic of this blog post, though - TEENS are.
 And by teens, I mean younger than high school seniors.
 Now, you may be thinking, "Renee, aren't they still Gen Z'ers?"

 Yep, they are!
 But younger teens are historically more excited to shoot and SHARE their images online (that's the key difference between them and older teens/seniors).
-I've been coaching photographers on how to start teen teams for a few years now - you can use the same info that is in my Influencer Model Program and convert it for a younger audience, which will, in turn, breathe new life into your business.
+I've been coaching photographers on how to start teen teams for a few years now - you can use the same info that is in my Creative Team Program and convert it for a younger audience, which will, in turn, breathe new life into your business.
 In fact, I actually go over in detail how to do just that inside of the program! (early bird pricing ends on 9/17)

 Let's get some clarity on this, shall we?
 You can't get anywhere if you don't know where you're going, so the first thing I would like you to do is outline why you want to do this in the first place.